Damn18/Social-graph-miner-multi-platform-data-analysis/README.md

 # Social-graph-miner: multi-platform-data-analysis

-In the repository there is a folder for each dataset on which the analyis has been conducted:
+In the repository there is a folder for each dataset on which the analysis has been conducted:
 - Blueksy
 - Mastodon